afuentesw/afuentesw.github.io/_pages/publications.md

    * Submitted.

-## Working papers - Social Capital
+## Working papers - Social Networks

 1. "Breaking the populist spell: A comparative study of the association between interpersonal ties and populist preferences" with Ricardo González, Bernardo Mackenna and Esteban Muñoz.